kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 ## Speakers

 [David Vossel](https://github.com/davidvossel) David Vossel is a Principal Software Engineer at Red Hat.
-He is currently working on OpenShift’s Container Native Virtualization (CNV) and is a core contributor to the open source KubeVirt project.
+He is currently working on OpenShift's Container Native Virtualization (CNV) and is a core contributor to the open source KubeVirt project.

 [Vishesh Tanksale](https://www.linkedin.com/in/vishesh-tanksale) is currently a Senior Software Engineer at NVIDIA.
 He is focussing on different aspects of enabling VM workload management on Kubernetes Cluster.
 He is specifically interested in GPU workloads on VMs.
-He is an active contributor to Kubevirt, a CNCF Sanbox Project.
+He is an active contributor to Kubevirt, a CNCF Sandbox Project.

 ## References